 Every Contestant is permitted no more than three (3) Seconds including the Trainer in their corner.
-Only one (1) Second including the Trainer may enter the contest area during rest periods between rounds.
+Only one (1) Second and one (1) Trainer may enter the contest area during rest periods between rounds.
 Seconds must be registered with the Commission.